trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 ---
 layout: page
-title: "Australian Muslim Voices on Islamophobia, race and the 'War on Terror'"
+title: "Australian Muslim Voices on Islamophobia, race and the 'War on Terror'" compiled by Dr Randa Abdel-Fattah
 shortTitle: "Bibliography"
 sortorder: 30
 ---